Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride includes some elevation gain with longer inclines and offers a variety of bike paths, narrow rural roads with limited traffic, and country roads with varied levels of traffic.
-While following the river to Ponte de Lima, you spend the last couple of miles on easy flat terrain.
+Today’s ride includes some elevation gain with longer inclines and features a mix of bike paths, narrow rural roads with limited traffic, and country roads with varying traffic levels.
+As you follow the river to Ponte de Lima, the final few miles are on flat, easy terrain.

 Cumulative Distance Range: 27 km (16 miles)